 In order to meet the ever stricter demands of customers, the division has state-of-the art, high-tech measuring equipment for hydrographical and topographical measurements at its disposal.
 The team also monitors closely all recent technological developments and tests them out in preparation for future challenges in the dredging and offshore industry.

 Jan De Nul Group is well aware that its activities (dredging and offshore construction) have a big effect on the biodiversity.
 We operate very often in areas which are highly sensitive.
 That is precisely the reason why Jan De Nul Group has set up its own in-house Marine Environmental Department (or MARED for short).
-The Marine Environmental Department monitors projects during each phase, from contracting, preparation, and mobilisation to application of the environmental management plan.
-This Environmental Management Plan (EMP) should ensure only a minimally adverse impact on the local construction site, and the surrounding marine environment.
+The Marine Environmental Department monitors projects during each phase, from contracting, preparation, and mobilisation to implementation of the applicable Environmental Management Plan EMP).
+This Environmental Management approach will reduce adverse impact on the local construction site, and the surrounding marine environment to a minimum.

 After studying the effects and drawing up environmental plans in the office, we also closely monitor the influence of the project on the environment on site.
-What started as monitoring the turbidity of the water has now become something much more i.e. management of the impact on water quality, air quality, sound, waste, and flora and fauna.
+What started with monitoring the turbidity of the water has broadened over time to become something much more i.e. management of the impact on water quality, air quality, sound, waste, and flora and fauna.

 Apart from earning the Group the ISO 14001 certificate, the introduction of an efficient environmental management system also enables the Group to meet strict environmental demands.

 Jan De Nul Group can rely on an extensive stock of formwork material for all kinds of applications and forms, both for system formwork and conventional form elements.